Ali Beag MacLeod

 At one point (certainly before I was born), the language sung and spoken throughout the village would’ve been Gàidhlig.
 And in this small corner of the world, Ali tells me, the Gàidhlig was unique.
 “Every village had its on dialect, you could tell where people were from by how they spoke it.
 Gairloch and Assynt, they were completely different things.
 Còigach had a completely different Gàidhlig too”.
 At the time, English was barely heard: “My father never spoke any English to me unless there was somebody who didn’t have Gàidhlig.
 If you spoke English, they’d be asking:" “What the hell are you on?”
 The only place it was necessary to speak English, even in Ali’s younger years was in school.
 "We didn’t get it in the school though, they were against it in the school.
 Although our teacher was from Skye and had plenty of Gàidhlig, still it was English only".

 Eventually, as happened all over Scotland, Gàidhlig began to be replaced by English.
 With there being little need for the language, parents stopped teaching it to their children.
 Despondently, Ali sighed “There’s only Christine Wesley, myself and Old Simon with Gàidhlig in the village now.
 They’re the only ones who speak it the Còigach way”.
 He quizzed me: “Do you have Gàidhlig?
 I know there’s a lot of young folks now who do”.
-I don’t, but there is an ever increasing number of opportunities for young people to learn the language.
-Some now are two or three generations below the last to have spoken Gàidhlig before English.
-He pauses before continuing.
-“The Gàidhlig they’re taught is not the Gàidhlig I’ve spoken, there’s words I’ve never heard before”.
+I don’t even though it was the first language of Old Simon- my grandfather.
+I remark upon the ever increasing number of opportunities for young people to learn the language, and how some now are two or three generations below the last to have spoken Gàidhlig before English.
+Ali pauses at this before continuing: “The Gàidhlig they’re taught is not the Gàidhlig I’ve spoken, full of words I’ve never heard before!"

 The bothy at Rhu Beag is roofless and windowless, the wooden boats pulled up the beach and slowly returning to the earth, the nets long gone and the fishboxes dismantled and hung as objets d’arte on the walls of Còigach’s self catering holiday homes.
 Indeed the village where Ali grew up and the village I grew up in are very different places.
 His house in Achnahaird is a three mile drive from my parents’, mostly over a flat plain, dominated by hillwalkers’ favourites: Stac Pollaidh, Suliven and Ben Mor Còigach.
 The road cuts arrow straight through the landscape, surrounded on each side by the ridges of long grown over peat banks.
 In 1960, when Ali was the age I am now, this landscape was a different sight: “Between here and Altandhu, there were stacks of peats on both sides of the road, everybody cut them.
 There was no coal”.
 As I remember it, the coal arrived every two weeks on the back of a lorry, delivered by a big (slightly scary for an eight year old) man covered in coal dust.
 For Ali, coal arrived on a steamship and was considered a luxury.
 Day to day living happened locally: "Everybody had a dog and a cow, or two dogs and two cows and sheep.
 You only needed that, a barrel of herring and a field of potatoes..
 That was all you needed.
 Now", he sighs, "if you can’t get to Tesco every second day you’re dead!”